Skip to Content

 This post may contain affiliate links.
-Please read my disclosure policy.
+Please read our disclosure policy.

 Even though summer is winding down, this always seems to be the hottest time of year, which means no one wants to spend an hour or two in the kitchen making dinner.
-On blazing hot days, these chilled sesame noodles are one of my go-to “cool down” dishes.
+On blazing hot days, these cold sesame noodles are one of my go-to “cool down” dishes.

-What You’ll Need
+Ingredients You’ll Need

 • Cucumber – Julienne this using a mandoline or a knife.